Sal2468/ci-deployment-aws/README.md

 2 Senior and 2 Junior Devops + Manager.

 SCRUM management: Half of team dedicated to Devops projects + half of the team SRE.

+1 Senior + 1 Junior for deployment
+1 Senior + 1 Junior for SRE
+Manager for Scrum Master, Product Backlog, Daily Meetings and schedule weekly Springs.
+Reporting with metrics.

 ## Timing